 With Water Quality Calibration, Bulk Reaction and Wall Reaction Rates for pipes are optimized based on field data.
 These rates are required data in the calculation of chemical concentrations in water over time.

-Skeletonization – Eliminate pipes according to characteristics while maintaining all system demands, pumps and supply nodes.
+Skeletonization – Eliminate pipes based on their characteristics while maintaining all system demands, pumps and supply nodes.

 Fittings/Loss Coefficients – Enter the number of each type of fitting from the extensive drop-down list and the loss coefficient Ks are automatically summed for any pipe section.